ahmedmaher05/Node-authentication-system/README.md

 # authentication
-a full "MEAN" stack authentication system (registeration&amp;verification&amp;password reset)
+a full "MEAN" stack authentication system (Registeration&amp;Login&amp;Verification&amp;Password reset)

 how to contribute ?
 * as a programmer : send pull requests with whatever modification if it adds to the system anything